 “Best Interests of the Child” Test Not Required for a Child Born Out of Wedlock

-Mr. Stephenson claims the court should have ordered an evidentiary hearing to determine if it was in the child’s best interest to have paternity of the child challenged before ordering paternity testing.
+Mr. Stephenson claims the court should have ordered an evidentiary hearing to determine if it was in the child’s best interest to have the paternity of the child challenged before ordering paternity testing.
 The hearing, he argues, should have determined whether the testing is in the child’s best interest.
 He relies on the case of Ban v.
 Quigley, 812 P.2d 1014 (1990).
 That case held that Arizona’s “strong public policy of preserving the family unit” requires a best-interests-of-child determination before paternity testing may be ordered.

 However, the Court distinguished the facts in the present case from the Ban facts.
-In Ban, a third party challenged the paternity of a child born by a married woman; here it is the biological mother.
+In Ban, a third-party challenged the paternity of a child born by a married woman; here it is the biological mother.
 It cited with approval the case of Antonsen v.
 Superior Court, 918 P.2d 203 (1996), where the court distinguished Ban from cases where the biological mother disputes the paternity of a child.

 Under Arizona law, a mother may start a proceeding to establish paternity.
 After paternity is established, the court addresses custody and visitation issues.
 Any modification of the custody and/ or visitation orders must include an examination of the child’s best interests.

 If paternity testing shows that the putative father is not the biological father, the father may seek custody as a nonparent under very limited circumstances.
 This also requires the court to look into the child’s best interests.
 The legislature has provided that a paternity determination is made before a custody or visitation determination can be made.
 A hearing on custody must include a determination of the child’s best interests.

 The legislature has not mandated best interests hearing before paternity testing.
 Therefore, the lower court did not err in ruling against the best interests hearing before paternity testing involving a child who is born out of wedlock.

-Challenging an Affidavit and Acknowledgement of Paternity in Arizona
+Challenging an Affidavit and Acknowledgment of Paternity in Arizona